All you need to know about Multi Factor Authentication (MFA)

 Once you complete your MFA set up, here is what to expect:

-When you log in to an MFA-protected service (such as Webmail or Google) there is one additional step.
-After correctly entering your Middlebury email address and password at the login screen of the service you wish to access, you will be prompted to verify your login request.
-This could be in the form of a phone call, text message, or mobile app notification or code, depending on the option you specified during the setup process.
+When you log in to an MFA-protected service (such as Outlook or Google) with your username and password, you must verify your identity a second way.
+After correctly entering your Middlebury email address and password, you will be prompted to verify your login request.
+This prompt, also referred to as a "challenge", could be in the form of a phone call, text message, or mobile app notification or code, depending on the option you specified when setting up MFA.
 Refer to our MFA Verification Methods article for specifics about what to expect.

 Important notes:

-• During the login process you can click the checkbox to remember my device for 30 days.
+• During the login process, you can click the checkbox to remember my device for 30 days.
 With this setting enabled, you may not be prompted again for Multi-Factor Authentication from that application on that device for another thirty days.
-Please note that some services will prompt for authentication every time, regardless.
+Please note that some services will prompt for authentication every time, regardless of whether you selected this option or not.

 Here are the most common reasons why you might want to change your MFA settings: